shahariar-shibli/Feature-Selection-using-Metaheuristic-Approaches-for-Intrusion-Detection-System/README.md

 Each algorithm is implementation based on the algorithm provided in the original research paper.
 Each of the four algorithms has four functions in their implementation:
-/init_position() -> generates initial population with floating point values for the problem /binary_conversion() -> converts the initial population vector into a binary (0/1) vector /jfs() -> contains the main algorithm implementation /boundary() -> helps in normalization
+1. init_position() -> generates initial population with floating point values for the problem
+2. binary_conversion() -> converts the initial population vector into a binary (0/1) vector
+3. jfs() -> contains the main algorithm implementation
+4. boundary() -> helps in normalization

-*functionHo.py has two functions:
+*functionHo.py has two functions:*
-/fun() -> calculates the fitness score
+1. fun() -> calculates the fitness score
-/error_rate  -> contains the machine learning model for fitness evaluation
+2. error_rate  -> contains the machine learning model for fitness evaluation

 # datasets
 In this folder, there are two .csv files.